 “The leading causes of kidney failure are diabetes and high blood pressure.”

-March 10, 2016—Somewhere in Idaho today, someone is likely to begin treatment for end-stage renal disease, also known as kidney disease.
-Their kidneys will have stopped working.
+Somewhere in Idaho today, someone is likely to begin treatment for end-stage renal disease, also known as kidney disease.
+Their kidneys will have gradually stopped working overtime.
 They will need dialysis treatments 3 times a week for 3 to 4 hours each time, just to stay alive.
-And, tomorrow, someone else will begin end-stage renal disease treatment too.

-Kidney disease is becoming more prevalent.
-Studies estimate that 26 million adults now suffer from chronic kidney disease, up from 20 million just a few years ago.
+Studies estimate that 26 million adults now suffer from chronic kidney disease, up from 20 million just a few years ago, and millions of others are at increased risk.
 Kidney disease often has no symptoms until the late stages—millions of Americans have kidney disease and don’t know it.

 Everyone has two kidneys, each about the size of a fist, located on each side of the spine at the base of the rib cage.
 Every day, your kidneys process about 200 quarts of blood to sift out about two quarts of waste products and extra water.
 If your kidneys did not remove these wastes, they would build up in your blood and cause harm.